Asparagus africanus: Uses

 The new shoots are harvested and eaten as a vegetable.
 They are seen as being a good source of fiber and various vitamins.
 The roots are also boiled and eaten.
 The fruit are mainly only eaten during times of famine.

 The stems and underground components of the plants are used to treat a wide variety of conditions in a variety of cultures.
 Research has found that they improve the functioning of the immune system in laboratory animals, providing insight as to why this plant is so widely utilised.
-It is, for example, seen as a valuable medicinal plant by people living in Etthiopia.
+It is, for example, seen as a valuable medicinal plant by people living in Ethiopia.
 The Zay people of Ethiopia use the cladodes on their skin to treat skin lesions.
-They also feed equines the roots and cladodes to treat geregelcha, a disease in which mucous continuously comes out of the nose of the animal.
+They also feed equines the roots and cladodes to treat geregelcha, a disease in which mucus continuously comes out of the nose of the animal.
 The root tubers mixed with milk are used after birth to help expel the afterbirth.
 It is also used as a form of birth control by rural women in Uganda.
 In South Africa, it is used to treat headaches, STIs, stomach aches, sore throats and malaria, amongst other conditions.

 Compounds found in the roots have been found to be an effective anti-parasitic and anti-protozoan, including against Plasmodium falciparum, the most deadly form of malaria in humans.
 Methanolic extracts from the roots have also been found to have pain relief and anti-inflammatory properties.